exanauts/nlp-on-gpu-paper/README.md

 - Integration of CHOLMOD on the CPU for comparison

 * To discuss

 - Improve the HyKKT implementation
-    * Implement iterative refinement on the GPU
+    * Implement iterative refinement on the GPU @FP
-    * Implement AMD ordering for sparse Cholesky
-    * double check the accuracy of the linear solve (and its interplay with CG convergence)
+    * double check the accuracy of the linear solve (and its interplay with CG convergence) @FP
-    * identify the computation bottleneck and address them
+    * identify the computation bottleneck and address them @FP
+    * Implement AMD ordering for sparse Cholesky @AM
+    * scaling of the problem (use KrylovPreconditioner?) @AM ^ Implement symmetric scaling on the GPU
 - Decide what we want to showcase exactly
+    * go deeper into the LA aspect
     * Benchmark on OPF and SCOPF instances?
     * Include additional benchmarks?
         ^ COPS benchmark in ExaModels?
-        ^ PDE-constrained optimization?
+Have a look at the Goddard problem ^ PDE-constrained optimization?
+- NCL ?
+Can we finish the implementation in a reasonable time?

+*